 This is usually said right about the time a guy feels pressure to commit to a relationship, but something is holding him back.
-What is holding him back is not you, it’s not your ‘goodness,’ it’s him.
+What's holding him back is not you, it’s not your "goodness," it’s him.
 The statement “you are too good for me” feels like an excuse because it is.

 Too often, women try to dissect what men say.
 “You’re too good for me” isn’t code for something else.
 He really does think you’re too good for him, but not for the reasons you might think.

 Goodness Can Reveal Weakness by Contrast

 Just through her daily actions, a good woman can reveal to a man his weaknesses and even his brokenness, without ever pointing them out.
 If he isn’t ready to make mature changes as a man, face parts of his past, or give up certain habits, the relationship can quickly become too much work.
 Most women feel confused in situations when guys can’t commit or when guys tell them they deserve more.
 They might think, “why did he pursue me in the first place?”
 The answer is that good women aren’t difficult to pursue, they’re hard to keep.

 Good women aren’t difficult to pursue, they’re hard to keep.

 When a guy tells you that you are too good for him, it’s because he’s not ready to fix the parts of himself that he feels he would have to fix to keep or even deserve you.

 "You're too good for me," as complimentary as it may sound, can be so dangerous to a girl who doesn’t own her worth.
 The comment can make her question herself.
 It can make her believe that she has impossible standards.
 She’ll begin to accept less to prove to herself and to others that her expectations aren’t too high.